 yhi=β0+Ii+βxhi+ehi

 where yhi is the phenotype measured at the hth time for the ith individual, β0 is the population mean phenotype, Ii is the individual mean deviation from the population mean for the ith individual, 𝛽 is the population mean effect of measured environment xhi on the measure of phenotype, and ehi is the error made in that measurement.

-Note that Vβx=Varβxhi=β2Var(xhi where Var(xhi) =1.
+Note that in SQuID each environmental effect (x) is expressed in unit variance (i.e., Var(x)=1) and mean-centred (E(x)=0).
+Then Vβx=Varβx=β2Varx=β2.

 A mixed statistical model estimates these parameters:

-Statistical output: